-One of the greatest ways to be a part of saving the Hauraki Coromandel (again) is to donate – becoming a sustaining donor (that is, set up an AP – $5 even – weekly, fortnightly or monthly).
+One of the greatest ways to be a part of saving the Hauraki Coromandel (again) is to join – and of course to donate!

 Another great way to help is to sign up to our ‘ground crew’ – go on a list to get a call/email if we are having an action or event… no committee meetings, no commitment other than hearing about stuff we need DONE, you can pick and choose!
 For example, at the moment we are asking people to get out there and gather some signatures for our current petition… just flick us an email firstname.lastname@example.org to sign up (put ground crew in the subject line).

-And of course, there is an opportunity to come on board – join our committee and help us with the work!
+Or, you could join our committee and help us with the work!
 Again, an email is all it takes.
 We move meetings around the area, and often have meetings via Zoom to save on travel!
+Our committee is made up of people from around the Hauraki Coromandel, there are no professional requirements to be a committee member – but you do have to share our objective – to keep the Hauraki Coromandel mine-free!

 And of course, never underestimate the power of letter writing – especially to our politicians!
 They need to know what will get the votes – and what won’t.